Guitar Tonewoods: A Guide for Electric, Acoustic and Bass Guitar

 Some Strats still use swamp ash for their body material, and many players love it as an option on their custom guitars.

 Maple is a common wood used in guitar necks and fretboards, but also in the “caps” of some guitars such as the Les Paul.
-To complement the deep sound of the mahogany, Gibson uses a thin cap of maple over the top of the guitar to add some bite.
+To complement the deep sound of the mahogany, Gibson uses a maple cap over the top of the guitar to add some bite.

 There are several different kinds of maple, each with a distinctive and attractive pattern.
 Some examples: